pudjamansyurin/gen-core/README.md

 - [x] Use double buffering for ADC-DMA (HT & TC)
 - [ ] Fix duplicate variables
 - [ ] Sync variable name for HMI1 and VCU
-- [ ] Fix Odometer estimation based on GPS speed
+- [x] Fix Odometer estimation based on GPS speed
 - [ ] Make routine to check SIMCOM internet package
+- [ ] Handle TCP Closed backend, it should not auto reset
 - [ ] Simplify SIMCOM library
 - [ ] Calibrate the ADC of Backup Battery Monitor
 - [ ] Something wrong with I2S DMA Data Width (it should be Half-Word, not Byte)